mvialf/cobrolox/docs/project/architecture/05-technical-decisions/regional-config.md

   if (!context) {
     throw new Error(
-      "useConfiguration must be used within ConfigurationProvider",
+      "useConfiguration must be used within ConfigurationProvider"
     );
   }